 The cost is 14 SCR for a bus to Vallee de Mai.
 Just wait at any bus stop on the route above.
 Here's a map showing the bus routes between Mont Plaisir and Anse Boudin (via Vallée de Mai).

-Vallée de Mai Tour
+My Recommended Vallée de Mai Tour

-If you want a professionally guided tour of the Nature Reserve, including information about its history and the diverse range of endemic plant and animal species, then I highly recommend contacting my friend Medina from Laboudolloniana Tours.
+If you want a professionally guided tour of the Nature Reserve, including information about its history and the diverse range of endemic plant and animal species, then I highly recommend contacting my friend Medina from Laboudalloniana Tours.

-She was my private guide during my visit and she is very skilled and knowledgeable.
-In fact, her father, Victorin Laboudallon is a highly celebrated Seychellouis naturalist, credited for discovering new plant species and who is also the founder of TRASS, a volunteer initiative aimed at repopulating over 15 000 plants across Praslin every year.
-Medina definitely takes after her father and I highly recommend you giving her a message for a great experience.
+In fact, her father, Victorin Laboudallon is a highly celebrated Seychellouis naturalist, credited for discovering new plant species and who is also the founder of TRASS, a volunteer initiative aimed at repopulating over 15,000 plants across Praslin every year and also is the one person that has the copyright for the artificial nest of the Black Parrot.

-If you didn't opt for taking a guided tour, then I suggest taking the central path and following the circular path north back to the entrance.
+Tip: If you didn't opt for taking a guided tour, then I suggest taking the central path and following the circular path north back to the entrance.

-The Endemic Coco De Mer at Vallée de Mai
+Learning About the Endemic Coco De Mer at Vallée de Mai

 The coco de mer, or "nut of the sea" in English, is an endangered palm endemic to Praslin that produces the largest seed in the plant kingdom.
 It has a unique shape and plays an important role in the island's unique ecosystem.

-Its scientific name Lodoicea maldivica, is named so due to a bit of a historic scientific fallacy.
-The coco de mer was first discovered on the islands of the Maldives, over 2000 kilometres away.
-However, the palm has never grown in the Maldives, but instead, the coco de mer seed had floated across the ocean!
 The interesting thing is that the coco de mer actually sinks, and rests on the bottom of the ocean for several years until the inside withers away and sends the coco de mer floats back up to the surface.

-Since there was no evidence on the Maldives of the seed's plant origin, it was first suspected that it originated from a new species of plant underwater.
-There is currently an effort in the local naturalist community to have the scientific name changed to reflect the plant's endemic origin in the Seychelles.
+Since there was no evidence in the Maldives of the seed's plant origin, it was first suspected that it originated from a new species of plant underwater.

 As mentioned, Vallée de Mai is the best place to see a natural coco de mer forests.
 The coco de mer holds considerable cultural and historic value to the Seychellois people and they are very proud of it.

-More Endemic Species of Vallée de Mai Praslin
+Seeing More Endemic Species of Vallée de Mai Praslin

 - palmiste